VadzimKaziachy/django-parser-demo/docs/en/virtualenv.md

 otherwise further actions will entail the installation of the globano project in your system.

 Next, you need to install all the necessary packages for the application.
-To do this, go to the [docker/web](docker/web) folder and install the packages:
+To do this, go to the [docker/web](../../docker/web) folder and install the packages:

     cd docker/web
     pip install -r requirements.txt

 The next step is to configure our local environment variables.
-You can read how to configure the environment variable file in the section [Environment variables](#enviroment)
+You can read how to configure the environment variable file in the section [Environment variables](enviroment.md)

 After everything has been configured, you can start the project.
 The first thing you need to do is perform migrations to set up a database:

     python manage.py migrate

-After all the above has been done, you can run our project.
-To do this, run the command below, it will allow you to run the project on your machine:
+After all the above has been done, you can run project.
+To do this, run the command below, it will allow you to run the project:

     python manage.py runserver